nigelhewitt/Logger/README.md

 All the log analysis stuff will come later and probably not be useful to anybody else.

-I added code to consult my online LoTW and eQSL logs so I can mark the 'confirmed' ones and as these are the services I use.
-When the system starts it will ask you for the usernames and passwords for these services.
+I added code to consult my online LoTW and eQSL logs so I can mark the 'confirmed' entries as these are the services I use.
+When the system starts it will ask for usernames and passwords for these services.
 If you leave the usernames blank it will not use them.
 There is a menu item to set them later.

-Then I updated things to use the MDI (MultiDocument Interface) so I could handle two or more files at once.
-Then a milage field based on the squares.
+I also updated things to use the MDI (MultiDocument Interface) so I could handle two or more files at once.

+To get a mileage field I wrote Maidenhead Square to latitude/longitude routines and a spherical trig distance function to add distance.
 What I want next is a smart merge and compare.

 The files it downloads and the configuration information are saved in the C:\Users\your_name\AppData\Roaming\NigSoft\LogView\ folder so it gets backed up.